 Another prevention method is to promptly pick up and discard feces in your cat’s environment.
 Place the feces in a plastic bag before throwing them away in the trash.
 Wear gloves when handling the feces to protect yourself from potential hookworm larvae.

 Are hookworms in cats contagious to humans?

 Yes, people can get hookworms from cats.
-Hookworms are zoonotic, which means they can infect both between people and animals, and pass from animal to human.
+Hookworms are zoonotic, which means they can pass from animal to human.
 Humans typically become infected by walking over infected soil or another contaminated surface.
-However, when humans become infected with cat hookworms, they usually develop a skin infection called cutaneous larva migrans rather than diarrhea and other gastrointestinal signs.
+However, when humans become infected with cat hookworms, they usually develop a skin infection called cutaneous larva migrans, rather than diarrhea and other gastrointestinal signs.